bithippie/bithippie.github.io/_pages/me.markdown

 * 🤿 Go scuba diving in vibrant locations.
 * 🐈‍⬛ Own a big kitty, probably a Savannah Cat.
 * 🏔 Have a house in the mountains that overlooks a vast and interesting landscape.
-* 🏝 Spend months at a time in new places.
-Costa Rica for starters!
+* 🏝 ~~Spend months at a time in new places.
+Costa Rica for starters~~ August 2023 Costa Rica trip with the family.
+Pura Vida 🦥

 ## Here are some things I could use help with.
 * ✅ ~~A better BitHippie Logo.~~